About Astanga yoga

 There are three groups of sequences in the Astanga system.
 The Primary Series (Yoga Chikitsa) detoxifies and aligns the body.
 The Intermediate Series (Nadi Shodhana) purifies the nervous system by opening and clearing the energy channels.
 The Advanced Series A, B, C and D (Sthira Bhaga) intergrate the strength and grace of the practice, requiring higher levels of flexibility and humility.

 Each level is to be fully developed before proceeding to the next, and the sequential order of asanas is to be meticulously followed.
 Each posture is a preparation for the next, developing the strength and balance required to move further.

 The continuity of deep, even breathing cannot be over-emphasised in the Astanga yoga system.
 When breath feeds action, and action feeds posture, each movement becomes gentle, precise, and perfectly steady.

 It is said that where there is no effort there is no benefit.
 Strength, stamina and sweat are unique aspects of this traditional yoga, seemingly contrary to Western perceptions of yoga.
 This demanding practice requires considerable effort and taps into and circulates a vital energy throughout the body, strengthening and purifying the nervous system.
-The mind then becomes lucid, clear and precise; and according to Sri.
-K.Pattabhi Jois, ‘Wherever you look you will see God’.
+The mind then becomes lucid, clear and precise and ‘Wherever you look you will see God’.
 Only through practice will we realise the truth of what our guru often says: ‘Everything is God’.